-The majority of our graduating seniors continue their education in a two or four year college or university, with the remaining students entering the military or work force.
+The majority of our graduating seniors continue their education in a two or four-year college or university, with the remaining students entering the military or workforce.
 We strive to make sure all students meet graduation requirements and those aspiring to higher education are well prepared for the college admission process.
 We are proud of the colleges and universities they are accepted to and choose to attend.
-(See where the class of 2014 is headed!)

 Find Yourself Here!
-The Academies and Magnet Programs
+Our Freshmen Academy and Magnet Programs

-In order to best serve all our students, North Springs is organized into four Academies or smaller learning communities centered around related fields of study: Career, Technical & Leadership (CTL), Humanities, Math & Science, and Visual & Performing Arts (VPA).
-The Math & Science and Visual & Performing Arts Academies, offer our two outstanding interest-based magnet programs, making NSCHS the only high school in the state to offer both math/science and visual/performing arts magnets.
-Often called dual magnet programs, they allow students to pursue their interests in these areas in greater depth and rigor with teachers who are working professional artists themselves.
+In order to best serve all our students, North Springs launched a Freshmen Academy in this year to provide a smaller, focused, supportive learning community for all 9th graders.
+To learn more about the Freshmen Academy click here.
+In addition to core classes, Advanced Placement classes, outstanding humanities and career academy classes North Springs offers both Math & Science and Visual & Performing Arts interest-based magnet programs making NSCHS the only high school in the state to offer both.
+Often called dual magnet programs, they allow students to pursue their interests in these areas in greater depth and rigor and in the arts - with teachers who are working professional artists themselves.

 Our curriculum is rigorous and challenging and meets the needs of a wide variety of learners.
 In addition to on-level classes and magnet classes we offer:

 - 24 Advanced Placement classes

 - Mentorships, internships and work-based learning opportunities

 - Interrelated Resource Program supporting students with mild to moderate learning disabilities